 This Court reviews the evidence under a preponderance standard.
 Flemmings v.
 Howard Univ., 198 F.3d 857, 861 (D.C.
 Cir.
 1999).
 When this Court considered the parties' summary judgment motions, it resolved the dispute as to two of the three factors.
 First, it held that "[p]laintiff's undisputed evidence shows that she is otherwise qualified to be a medical student" at GW.
 Id. at 18.
 Second, it determined that plaintiff could not claim that GW had discriminated against her by dismissing her because of her disability.
-Rather, this Court held that plaintiff's only claim that she had been discriminated against was based on GW's failure to provide accommodations to her once they learned of her disability.
+Rather, this Court held that plaintiff's only claim that she had been discriminated against was based on GW's failure to provide accommodations3 to her once they learned of her disability.
 Id. at 19-21.
 In so ruling, this Court held that plaintiff's request for accommodations was timely, and that the "second chance" doctrine did not defeat her claims.
 Id. at 21.

-In light of the foregoing, the only issue remaining for this Court to determine is the existence and nature of the disability itself.
-Indeed, this Court previously noted that while plaintiff had demonstrated (sufficient to withstand summary judgment) that she had some kind of disability, its nature and severity had not been established.
-Singh, 368 F. Supp.
-2d at 63.
-To show that she has a disability for purposes of the ADA, plaintiff must prove that she (1) has an to make reasonable modifications in policies, practices, or procedures, when such modifications are necessary to afford such goods, services, facilities, privileges, advantages, or accommodations to individuals with disabilities, unless the entity can demonstrate that making such modifications would fundamentally alter the nature of such goods, services, facilities, privileges, advantages, or accommodations.
+3 As this Court previously explained, Singh, 368 F. Supp.
+2d at 69-70, discrimination occurs under the ADA's accommodation clause when a defendant fails to make reasonable modifications in policies, practices, or procedures, when such modifications are necessary to afford such goods, services, facilities, privileges, advantages, or accommodations to individuals with disabilities, unless the entity can demonstrate that making such modifications would fundamentally alter the nature of such goods, services, facilities, privileges, advantages, or accommodations.